JustinKolaras/NS-Utility/SECURITY.md

 ## Reporting a Vulnerability

-Contact the bot owner at **Aero#7460**.
-Response times will take up to a day maximum unless specifically said otherwise.
+To report a vulnerability, code flaw, or such alike, create an issue on the GitHub page.
+The bot owner will get to it as soon as possible.